readysettech/handbook/handbook/timeoff.html.md

 We are privileged to be a global team, and we ask team members to take time off that is in line with their country's standards even if that's more than our minimum recommendation.

+## Vacation Best Practices

+- Let the team know as soon as possible, especially for vacations spanning 3 or more business days.
+Even if you don't know exact dates, just knowing that you will be gone "for a few days near the end of june" is valuable for planning purposes.
+- For vacations mid project or unexpected vacations, check in with your manager around whether your projects need to be handed off in the meantime.
+- As a rule, taking one friday off should not equate to 8 extra hours of work earlier in the week, etc
+- The above are a list of recommendations, but we realize that life happens.
+In situations where advance notice is not possible, we expect both managers and teammates to work together to find a solution.

 ## Parental Leave Policy